Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

-Lemma \ref{lemmaFirstParetoOptEquilibria} states that an inefficient equilibrium depresses average real savings generation after generation, leading to an economic scenario in which real interperiod wealth transfers become each time smaller for subsequent generations, and intraperiod trade or autarchy is all that remains in the long run.
-In order to find conditions under which this depressed real savings dynamic fully characterizes inefficient equilibria, I restrict the analysis to economies in which positive average real savings can be considered a natural outcome.
+Lemma \ref{lemmaFirstParetoOptEquilibria} states that an inefficient equilibrium depresses real savings per capita, leading to an economic scenario in which real interperiod wealth transfers become smaller for subsequent generations, and intraperiod trade or autarky are all that remain in the long run.
+In order to find conditions under which this depressed real savings dynamic fully characterizes inefficient equilibria, I restrict the analysis to economies in which positive real savings per capita can be considered a natural outcome.